Hardy (fishing): History

-In 1874 brothers William Hardy and John James Hardy started "Hardy Brothers" with the purchase of "Superior River and Sea Fishing Tackle" in Alnwick, Northumberland, England.
+In 1874, brothers William Hardy and John James Hardy started "Hardy Brothers" with the purchase of "Superior River and Sea Fishing Tackle" in Alnwick, Northumberland, England.

-In 1891 they patented and launched "the Perfect" fishing reel to complement the fishing lures they sold.
+In 1891, they patented and launched "the Perfect" fishing reel to complement the fishing lures they sold.
 It was successful and they received a royal warrant from King George V of the United Kingdom.
 They continued to create a variety of winning fishing reels, some of which had novelties including a complete bail arm and long casting reels.

-In 1897 they opened a shop in London's Pall Mall that lead to international expansion of their fishing rods, lures and guides still made by hand in England.
+In 1897, they opened a shop in London's Pall Mall that lead to international expansion of their fishing rods, lures and guides still made by hand in England.

-In 1967 Hardy Brothers was bought out by the Harris and Sheldon group and in 1985 renamed the "House of Hardy Limited."
+In 1967, Hardy Brothers was bought out by the Harris and Sheldon group and in 1985 renamed the "House of Hardy Limited."
 It was later merged with a former Hardy employee's fishing company and renamed "Hardy and Greys Limited" in 2004.

-In 2008 the history of the House of Hardy was made into a documentary, The Lost World of Mr. Hardy.
+In 2008, the history of the House of Hardy was made into a documentary, The Lost World of Mr. Hardy.

-In 2013 the company Hardy & Greys was sold to Pure Fishing, a division of conglomerate Jarden Corporation, that was later renamed Newell Brands.
+In 2013, the company Hardy & Greys was sold to Pure Fishing, a division of conglomerate Jarden Corporation, that was later renamed Newell Brands.
 Newell sold Pure Fishing to Sycamore Partners in 2018.
+In 2024, it was granted a Royal Warrant by King Charles III in recognition of supplying flyfishing tackle to the Royal Household.